ajinsusumu/sicpnote/sicpnote.md

 This is also called Euclid's algorithm.
 It is very old and may be invented by the Greek.

-* 1-2-6::            Example: Testing for Primality
+#### 1-2-6            Example: Testing for Primality

+Here introduces the Fermat test.
+It is the probabilistic test.

 Formulating Abstractions with Higher-Order Procedures